pingcap/docs-dm/en/replicate-data-using-dm.md

 > **Note:**
 >
-> - For database passwords in all the DM configuration files, use the passwords encrypted by `dmctl`.
+> - For database passwords in all the DM configuration files, it is recommended to use the passwords encrypted by `dmctl`.
 If a database password is empty, it is unnecessary to encrypt it.
 See [Encrypt the upstream MySQL user password using dmctl](deploy-a-dm-cluster-using-ansible.md#encrypt-the-upstream-mysql-user-password-using-dmctl).
 > - The user of the upstream and downstream databases must have the corresponding read and write privileges.

 ## Step 2: Check the cluster information